zxdvd/blog/content/os/bench/io-bench: fio.md

     - mmap: mmap IO
     - rdma

-    It supports many other types but not frequenctly used, so I don't list them all.
+    It supports many other types but not frequently used, so I don't list them all.

 ### filename
 If you have multiple disks.
 You can use filename to specify a disk, like